 VLOs within a provincial standard can be modified to reflect an area of specialization or need in a local community.
-The MAESD reviews program standards in intervals of five to 10 years.
+The MCU reviews program standards in intervals of five to 10 years.
 Faculty representatives of colleges offering the same program can help develop new or renewed VLOs.

-PLOs that are part of a Program Description can be changed – this usually occurs during program reviews or, for degrees, when the process of MAESD consent renewal.
+PLOs that are part of a Program Description can be changed – this usually occurs during program reviews or, for degrees, when the process of MCU consent renewal.
 We work with program faculty and administrators to ensure new or revised PLOs reflect changes in the industry or student demand, or improve the clarity or measurability of outcomes.

-Changes to either VLOs or PLOs must be reported and approved by the MAESD before they become official.
+Changes to either VLOs or PLOs must be reported and approved by the MCU before they become official.
 Proposing changes to VLOs or PLOs requires the involvement of Humber’s Program Planning Development and Renewal department.

 Program mapping is a necessary and useful precursor to using COSSID effectively.
 Faculty members work with Humber’s Centre for Teaching and Learning to migrate their instructional design information into COSSID.